How to Write a Will in Australia – the Legal123 guide. Everything you need to know: who, what, when, where, how and why.

 Once this is completed, the executor files income tax forms using the remaining total to find out how much tax is due.

-How are your assets distributed?
+How will my assets be distributed?

 The executor first distributes any specific gifts you have listed in your Will.
 As previously noted, they may choose to substitute a gift if a specified gift is unavailable, but don’t have to do so.